BKWLD/cloak-algolia/README.md

 ### CLI

-You can manually run the sync operation by running:
+You can manually run the sync operation by running the following from *within your Nuxt directory*:

 ```sh
 $ yarn algolia-sync